tabledog/datasette-stripe/readme.md

 - [Fly billing page](https://fly.io/organizations/personal) - Keep an eye on usage here.
 A single VM can be left on for free under the "free tier".
+- If you like the demo but are non-technical, I can set up a Datasette instance for your Stripe account.
+	- Contact me at [table.dog.hq@gmail.com](table.dog.hq@gmail.com).
+Thanks!